RC1242RC/RC1242RC.github.io/content/en/documentation/code/DarkBit_development/Files/backend__info_8cpp.md

     return p.substr(i+1,end-i);
   }

-  str Backends::backend_info::version_from_safe_version (str be, str sv) const {
+  /// Given a backend and a safe version (with no periods), return the true version str Backends::backend_info::version_from_safe_version (str be, str sv) const {
     return safe_version_map.at(be).first.at(sv);
   }

-  str Backends::backend_info::safe_version_from_version (str be, str v) const {
+  /// Given a backend and a true version (with periods), return the safe version str Backends::backend_info::safe_version_from_version (str be, str v) const {
     return safe_version_map.at(be).second.at(v);
   }

-  void Backends::backend_info::link_versions(str be, str v, str sv) {
+  /// Link a backend's version and safe version void Backends::backend_info::link_versions(str be, str v, str sv) {
     safe_version_map[be].first[sv] = v;
     safe_version_map[be].second[v] = sv;
   }

-  void Backends::backend_info::override_path(const str& be, const str& ver, str path) {
+  /// Override a backend's config file location void Backends::backend_info::override_path(const str& be, const str& ver, str path) {
     int l = str(GAMBIT_DIR).length();